openwell/blink-assessment/README.md

 # Blink Assessment
+An application to help you have better conversations and rich chats.

-This project is React Application that requires a node environment to run.
+This project is a React Application that requires a node environment to run.

 ## How to run this application